steelx/enspire-ui-code-challenge/README.md

 ## THE CHALLENGE

 You will be required to complete the TABS component, which is located in the `src/components/tabs/` folder.
-Every file already has everything that it needs to work, with exception to the following marked areas.
+With the exception of the following **marked areas**, every file has what it needs to work.
 Feel free though to modify or change the code outside this area.

 ```js
     /**